 Trial of Armenian-origin individuals accused of war crimes continues in Baku

-The charges include a wide range of violations: crimes against peace and humanity, war crimes, aggressive warfare, genocide, forced displacement of civilians, persecution, torture, military robbery, and other illegal acts.
-These were reportedly carried out by Armenian forces and unlawful armed groups in the now-liberated territories of Azerbaijan.
+The case involves 15 individuals, including former high-ranking figures of the so-called illegal separatist entity "Nagorno-Karabakh Republic" created by Armenia in Azerbaijan’s occupied lands.
+Among the accused are Arayik Harutyunyan, Arkadi Ghukasyan, Bako Sahakyan, and other former military and political leaders.

-Fifteen individuals are on trial: Harutyunyan Arayik Vladimiri, Ghukasyan Arkadi Arshavir, Sahakyan Bako Sahaki, Ishkhanyan Davit Rubeni, Manukyan David Azatini, Babayan Davit Klimi, Mnatsakanyan Levon Henrikovich, Beglaryan Vasili Ivani, Ghazaryan Erik Roberti, Allahverdiyan Davit Nelsoni, Stepanyan Gurgen Homeri, Balayan Levon Romiki, Babayan Madat Arakelovich, Martirosyan Garik Grigori, and Pashayan Melikset Vladimiri.
+In the previous court session, defendant David Manukyan was questioned by the prosecution regarding specific episodes linked to the charges.

-They are being prosecuted under multiple articles of the Criminal Code of the Republic of Azerbaijan, including but not limited to:
+The defendants stand accused under numerous articles of the Criminal Code of the Republic of Azerbaijan, covering serious crimes such as:

 -